rangaemani/larxons/README.md

 # Larxons

-Larxons is a neural network project inspired by [this post](https://pwy.io/posts/learning-to-fly-pt1/).
+Larxons is an evolutionary semantic network built on a framework inspired by [this post](https://pwy.io/posts/learning-to-fly-pt1/).
 It's written in Rust and relies on cargo, npm, webpack, and WASM.

 ## Getting Started